Research Centers and Resources

 The mission of the NextGen Center for Influenza and Emerging Infectious Diseases is to develop and apply systems biology-based translational approaches to counteract influenza and emerging/re-emerging infectious diseases.
 The center includes a facility to study influenza, infectious disease transmission and vaccinology using various animal models, especially swine.
 This facility is equipped to test vaccine efficacy under a wide range of humidity and temperature parameters, mimicking important transmission conditions.

-NextGen Precision Health unites the University of Missouri System's four public research universities, University of Missouri Health Care, MU Extension and private partners toward a single goal: precision health solutions for society's toughest diseases.
+Directed by W. David Arnold, MD, the NextGen Precision Health initiative unites the University of Missouri System's four public research universities, University of Missouri Health Care, MU Extension and private partners toward a single goal: precision health solutions for society's toughest diseases.

-The newly opened Roy Blunt NextGen Precision Health building will accelerate innovations in precision health care for Missourians and the world.
+The Roy Blunt NextGen Precision Health building, directed by R. Scott Rector, PhD, will accelerate innovations in precision health care for Missourians and the world.

 The primary function of the RRRC is to supply biomedical investigators with the rat models, embryonic stem cells, related reagents, protocols and specialized services they require for their research.
 The RRRC provides a unique repository service to the biomedical community by importing, storing and distributing a vast number of rat strains; as well as performing research that improves the function of the Resource Center.
 In addition to repository, cryostorage and distribution functions, the RRRC can facilitate acquisition of rat strains from other international repositories as well as provide specialized services, consultation and technical training to investigators using rat models.